-Take this medication by mouth with or without food, usually once or twice daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once or twice daily.
 Take this medication with food if stomach upset occurs.
 For the treatment of tuberculosis, this drug is sometimes taken twice weekly.

 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear.
-Stopping the medication too early or skipping doses may allow the bacteria to continue to grow, which may result in a return of the infection and cause the infection to be more difficult to treat (resistant).
+Stopping the medication too early or skipping doses may result in a return of the infection and cause the infection to be more difficult to treat (resistant).

 This medication may cause urine, sweat, saliva, or tears to turn brown-orange.
 This effect is harmless and will disappear when the medication is stopped.
 However, dentures and contact lenses may be permanently stained.

-Tell your doctor immediately if any of these rare but serious side effects occur: easy bleeding/bruising, signs of a new infection (such as fever, persistent sore throat/cough), muscle weakness/pain, joint pain/swelling, eye pain/redness, vision problems, chest pain/pressure, persistent nausea/vomiting, unusual weakness/tiredness, dark urine, yellowing eyes/skin.
+Tell your doctor right away if you have any serious side effects, including: nausea/vomiting that doesn't stop, easy bleeding/bruising, muscle weakness/pain, joint pain/swelling, eye pain/redness, vision problems, chest pain/pressure, unusual weakness/tiredness, dark urine, yellowing eyes/skin.

 In the US -

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before taking rifabutin, tell your doctor or pharmacist if you are allergic to it; or to other rifamycins (such as rifampin); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.